 Soak this tenderloin in my my special marinade or just rub it down with a blend of spices before grilling and serving it sandwiched with a dollop of sweet blackberry barbecue sauce.

-Fresh sweet blackberries give this barbecue sauce punch.
-It's sweet and delicious drizzled on top of grilled pork tenderloin.
+Fresh sweet blackberries give this barbecue sauce punch because it’s sweet and delicious, especially drizzled on top of grilled pork tenderloin.

 That’s one of the reasons why I feed pork to my family regularly.
 Feeding them lean protein as part of a healthy diet is important with growing teenagers in my house.